roscopeco/mink/README.md

 To build, you will need:

+* *NASM* - Because I try to avoid GAS syntax where possible...
 * *GCC compiled for X86 cross-compilation, elf output* - The makefile looks for *i586-elf-gcc* and *i586-elf-ld*.
 If you need to know how to build a cross-compiler, see Google.
 * *GNU Make* - Obviously.
 * *Grub2 (with grub2-mkrescue)* - To build the ISO.